Skip to main content Skip to local navigation

 2. they have not completed at least one year of full-time study at an accredited university in a country (or institution) where English is the official language of instruction

-3. If you wish to make an inquiry about language tests or scores that were submitted for your graduate application, please visit this site.
+3. If you wish to make an inquiry about language tests or scores that were submitted for your graduate application, please visit the Graduate Admissions website.

 International Academic Credentials

-International students can review how their academic credentials achieved overseas compare to York University.
+International students can review how their academic credentials were achieved overseas compared to York University.
 Please verify the minimum admission requirements listed by country.
 However, there is no definitive answer to the admission eligibility until the entire application package has been reviewed.

 Applicants must